ganelson/inform/resources/Documentation/Writing with Inform.md

 As with control mechanisms in all programming languages, that makes it possible to get into endless loops:

-	(This is the ill-advised beat.)
+	(This is the ill-advised beat; fully recurring)

-	Fatboy Slim (recurring): "Right about now, the funk soul brother."
+	Fatboy Slim: "Right about now, the funk soul brother."

-	Fatboy Slim (recurring): "Check it out now, the funk soul brother."
+	Fatboy Slim: "Check it out now, the funk soul brother."

 	<-